Nirmal district: Administration

 The district has two revenue divisions of Nirmal and Bhainsa, which are in-turn sub-divided into 19 mandals.
+The district has 3 municipalities and 400 gram panchayats.

-The District Collector is Sri Abhilasha Abhinav, IAS.
+The District Collector is Smt Abhilasha Abhinav, IAS.
 The Additional Collector (Local Bodies) is Shri Faizan Ahmed, IAS and the Additional Collector (Revenue) is Shri L. Kishore Kumar.
+Sub- Collector Bhainsa & SDM Bhainsa is Shri Ajmera Sanketh Kumar, IAS and Revenue Divisional Officer, Nirmal & SDM Nirmal is Smt Ratnakalyani.

+The district has two police subdivisions, Nirmal and Bhainsa.
 Superintendent of Police (SP) is Dr. G. Janaki Sharmila, IPS.
-The ASP (Bhainsa town) is Shri Kantilal Patil, IPS.
+The ASP Bhainsa subdivision is Shri Rajesh Meena, IPS and the ASP Nirmal subdivision is Shri P. Saikiran, IPS.